Turrisblanda

 Turrisblanda, was a Roman and Byzantine era colonia (town) in the Roman Empire province of Byzacena in what is today modern Tunisia.
 Its exact location remains unknown.
 It was also a capital of an historic diocese of the Roman Empire.
 The bishopric remains today as a titular see of the Roman Catholic Church.
-The current bishop is Jan Szkodoń, Auxiliary Bishop of Cracow.

 Known bishops

 There are three bishops attributed to this diocese.